Flight-Free-UK/flight_free_uk_website/source/posts/how-green-is-green-technology.html.markdown

 The first consideration is that electric transportation is not without environmental and human cost, with significant resources going into making batteries, and the sourcing of materials often involving human rights abuses and child exploitation.

+> Electric transportation is not without environmental and human cost.

 Of course, this is [nowhere near as high](https://www.sustainabilitybynumbers.com/p/mining-low-carbon-vs-fossil) as the resources (and human rights abuses) used for fossil fuel extraction, but is still an important consideration.

 Secondly, flights would only be 'carbon neutral' if the electricity comes from renewable sources.

 This begs the question of whether using renewables for aviation is the best use of an already scarce power source.
+The priority for renewables should be decarbonising the grid and electrifying the road fleet, with aviation right at the bottom of the list.

-Priorities for renewables should be decarbonising the grid and electrifying the road fleet, with aviation right at the bottom of the list.
+> The priority for renewables should be decarbonising the grid and electrifying the road fleet, with aviation right at the bottom of the list.

 In practical terms, the size and weight of the batteries (which don't get lighter the further you travel, unlike fuel tanks) means that electric planes would be able to take a [much smaller number of passengers than current aircraft](https://www.weforum.org/agenda/2019/08/aviation-electric-planes-climate-change/), and the range capacity means that they would only ever be suitable for short-haul travel.